DrPaulBrewer/csv-file-creator/README.md

  * when used on nodejs, files will be written on the server only.

- * when used on the browser, files will be written on the browser only.
+ * when used on the browser, files will be written on the user's computer only.

  * only works on recent browsers